mdsunivie/EffDI/readme.md

-In the example of COVID-19 reported cases based on the file [time_series_covid19_confirmed_global.csv](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv), using default parameters EffDI for any country in this data file may be computed.
+In the example of COVID-19 reported cases based on the file [time_series_covid19_confirmed_global.csv](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv), using default parameters, EffDI for any country in this data file may be computed.
+Please download and store this at the location, from where EffDI called.
+Otherwise parse the location to the respective function calls.
+The following commands serve as an example of how to use EffDI.

 Pre-compute the inverse and forward weights by